Raphael Cartoons: The Healing of the Lame Man (Acts 3:1–8)

-The incredible story of Peter healing the lame man, Acts 3:1–8 is a tapestry within Raphael’s Cartoon collection.
-This miracle illustrates the “spiritual healing of Jesus."
+The incredible story of Peter healing the lame man, Acts 3:1–8 is a tapestry within Raphael's Cartoon collection.
+This miracle illustrates the "spiritual healing of Jesus."
 Pictured is the lame man sitting and leaning against an intricately detailed column with his arm reaching overhead for Peter to cradle his hand.
-Raphael’s attention to detail is displayed in the lame man’s face.
+Raphael's attention to detail is displayed in the lame man's face.
 The shadowing and tones used create the look of an aged, tired man.
 The wrinkles in his face and his eyes display the pain he is feeling.
 The lines used in the creation of his legs and feet define muscular legs and impaired feet.
 All of this artistic detail reinforces the fact that the lame man spent many years lying and crawling on the ground impaired by his handicap.
 In contrast, Peter stands clutching his hand while praying over him.
-The details in Peter’s face and expression reinforce his concern.
+The details in Peter's face and expression reinforce his concern.
 The rendering of the clothing is exceptional.
 It gives the appearance of creased material that can be felt.
-Furthermore, the detail of each individual’s hair enables the viewer to detect exactly how their hair would appear in person.
+Furthermore, the detail of each individual's hair enables the viewer to detect exactly how their hair would appear in person.

 The Death of Ananias (Acts 5:1–10)

-Raphael’s tapestry expertly illustrates the story of Acts 5:1–10.
+Raphael's tapestry expertly illustrates the story of Acts 5:1–10.
 This could also be named the miracles of Peter.
 This artwork explains the story of how Peter is capable of punishing and saving others.
 The Apostles requested that the Christian followers sell their items and tithe the money.
 During this, Ananias steals from the church by stealing some of the money.
-When questioned by Peter, Ananias denies any wrong doing.
+When questioned by Peter, Ananias denies any wrongdoing.
 Ananias drops dead.
 He was punished for his sins of stealing and lying.
 Raphael once again applies the skill of chiaroscuro to illustrate this tapestry.
 His use of tones and shading help place lighting and shadows to specific areas of this artwork.
 The use of implied lines is demonstrated with the man standing over Ananias pointing to another individual who is pointing up, as if he is pointing to God.
 This implies that God can help him.
 The group of men on the right appears concerned with Ananias and wants to help.
 On the other hand, the men to the left seem frightened.

 The Conversion of the Proconsul (Acts 13:6–12)

 This tapestry depicts the story written in Acts 13:6–12.
 Elymas tries to keep Paul and Barnabas from converting others to Christianity.
 Elymas suffers temporary blindness for this action.
 Observing and experiencing this event, leads the proconsul to conversion.
-Paul’s overall goal to convert others to Christianity is illustrated through this tapestry.
+Paul's overall goal to convert others to Christianity is illustrated through this tapestry.
 Raphael utilizes tone and shading to convey different levels of light.
 He has created a different colored robe for each man.
 This helps them stand out from the crowd.
 The different amounts of coating, creates texture throughout the tapestry and images appear more lifelike.